whitwort/AWSTools/README.md

 ## Installation & configuration

-To install this package from GitHub first make sure you have `devtools` installed, then run:
+To install this package from GitHub first make sure you have the `devtools` package installed, then run:

 ```r
 devtools::install_github('whitwort/AWSTools', build_vignettes = TRUE)